oasis-tcs/odata-specs/odata-csdl/12 Action and Function.md

 Absence of the `$Type` member means the type is `Edm.String`.

+### ##subisec Annotation `Core.IsDelta`

+A `$Parameter` that accepts a delta payload is annotated with the term [`Core.IsDelta`]($$$OData-VocCore$$$#IsDelta).

+Delta payloads represent changes between two versions of data and, in addition to current values, MAY include deleted entries as well as changes to related entities and relationships, according to the format-specific delta representation.

 ### ##subisec `$Nullable`

 The value of `$Nullable` is one of the Boolean literals `true` or